-By Dr Matthew Chircop
+By Dr Megan Chircop

 The fats present in avocados are predominantly unsaturated (particularly mono-unsaturated), and this is thought to contribute to their positive effects on blood lipids and reduction in cardiovascular risk.
 Consumption of monounsaturated fats has also been shown to protect against abdominal fat accumulation.
 Abdominal (or visceral) fat accumulation is associated with the development of type 2 diabetes.